 This section will list everything that is located inside of your place.
 It will be broken down into various groups such as Workspace, Lighting, StarterPack, Players...etc.
 To view what is inside of a service group, simply click the small gray arrow to the left of it.
 All objects that you see in your place and most scripts will be inside the Workspace group.
 If an object contains other objects (such as decals), it will have a small arrow as well.
 To close a group and hide its contents, simply click the arrow once more.

 This section shows you a list of properties an object has such as size, rotation, if it is able to be moved (anchored)...etc.
 The object must be selected to view the properties of it.

 The camera is simple to work.
 Unlike when playing your experience online, the camera isn't restricted to one object (e.g. your head).
 Instead it allows you to move it anywhere and at any angle.
 Use either W, A, S, D, or the Arrow Keys to move the camera forward, backward, left, and right.
 Click and hold the right mouse button and move the mouse to rotate your view.
 Rolling your mouse's scroll wheel up will zoom in while rolling it down will zoom out.

 Adding and Moving Objects

 Adding Bricks, Scripts, and Models (as well as many other objects) while in Edit Mode is easy and there are several ways to accomplish this.
-The first option is to simply right click on a blank space in the game window, choose Insert Object, and select the thing you want to add to your place.
+The first option is to simply right-click on a blank space in the experience window, choose Insert Object, and select the thing you want to add to your place.